All Israel

 Following the IDF’s withdrawal to the agreed-upon line on Friday, Hamas has 72 hours to complete the hostage release according to the terms of the Trump peace plan.

-The report came after U.S. special envoy Steve Witkoff told hostage families that he believed Hamas might not be able to locate all the remains of the deceased hostages by the Monday morning deadline.
+The report came after U.S. special envoy Steve Witkoff told hostage families that he believes Hamas might not be able to locate all the remains of the deceased hostages by the Monday morning deadline.

 The All Israel News Staff is a team of journalists in Israel.